Chapter 609 — Criminal Code

 Murder of Unborn Child in the Second Degree

-Second-degree murder of an unborn child means intentionally causing the death of an unborn child without planning ahead, …
+Second-degree murder of an unborn child happens in two ways: intentionally causing the death of an unborn child but …

 609.2663